joeblm/project/README.md

-# File Names, Project Organization and Virtual Environments¶
+# File Names, Project Organization and Virtual Environments

 This repo was used to complete Assignment 6.
 In this module we explored